Bike rear wheel weight breakdown

 This post will show how to set up an IPsec based VPN tunnel using OpenIKED.
 Road warrior clients will be placed within their own subnet of 10.0.5.0/24.
 Authentication between road warriors and the VPN server will be based on certificates.
 A word of advice for those attempting this journey; IPsec based VPNs with certificate based authentication is a messy endeavour.
 The first messy part is the Internet Key Exchange (IKE), both client and server have their own set of supported algorithms.
 During key negotiation a common ground needs to be found between client and server regarding cipher suites.
 Second messy part are the certificates, as a random guy on the internet, has so nicely phrased: public key infrastructure (PKI) and X.509 certificates are a wild, wild, west.

-Assign T-mobile public IP to own server (FreeBSD)
+Assign your Odido public IP address to your own server.

 For a recent project I needed to batch convert a large set of png files to jpeg.
 The trouble was, that some png files had transparency.
 After conversion the transparent regions showed up as black regions in the jpeg files.
 It took an embarrassingly long time to solve the issue, hence I’ll post the solution here.